 It is difficult to quote a cost per square metre for resin driveways as each project has completely unique considerations and specifications.
-Generally speaking, though, projects would typically cost from around £40 per square metre upwards depending on the size of the area, existing floor and type of aggregate.
+Generally speaking, though, a resin driveway costs from around £50 per square metre upwards depending on the size of the area, existing floor and type of aggregate.

 - What is the size of the area?

 - The size of aggregate and the required depth

 - What driveway surface do you currently have?

 - Would you prefer a UV stable or Non UV stable resin?

 - Do you need to install edging on the site?